ToneLi/Some-methods-for-LangID/README.md

 * num_epochs = 1               #epochs
 * batch_size = 8               #batch_size

-Notes: I used the randomly initialized embedding matrix by random_uniform, and used the one-hot vector to represent label vecor.
+Notes: I used the randomly initialized embedding matrix by random_uniform, and used the one-hot vector to represent label vector.
 You can operate the file "Rnn_Training.py" to run this model. --python Rnn_Training.py or nohup python -u Rnn_Training.py > train.log 2>&1 &
 ## Method 4-6
-In these three models, I mainly foused on the latest model Transformer and model composition.
+In these three models, I mainly focused on the latest model Transformer and model composition.
 The highlight in this model is muli-head attention and the position information.
 The authors just used attention to build the model.
 I think although they introduced the position embedding in this model, their way cannot obtain the position information in a better way.
 In github, [5] used Transformer and two layers CNN to enhance the text representation for text classification, I applied his method in LandID.
 To enhance the position representation, I consider that RNN (Recurrent Neural Network) can also obtain the position information, what would happen if they combined?
 So I used Bi-GRU to calculate the text's representation, and then combined the information which computed by Transformer+CNN.
 You can see the detail about this structure in the file "structure.png".
 On the other hand, you can also learn the propress about the position embedding of transformer in my file "position_embedding.png".
 In the next, I will give a function about how to compute the position embedding.
 ```
 #encoding=utf-8
 import tensorflow as tf